 The Pied Piper: The Musician's B&B

-The nine-bedroom house has four upstairs rooms all of which are available for guests, two complete with Queen-sized beds, one with a single bed, and one with a bunk bed.
-There is plenty of space for you and your whole family.
-The house sits on a one-acre lots with lots of open space surrounding it.
-The basement is where we live.
+The nine-bedroom house has four upstairs rooms, all of which are available for guests, two equipped with queen-sized beds, one with a twin bed, and one with a bunk bed, providing plenty of room for you and your family or friends.
+The house sits on a one-acre lot surrounded by rural scenery.
+The basement provides the living space for Kelvin, his wife Sharon, and one remaining daughter.
 The main floor has a bathroom for guest use, and the kitchen and dining room which guests can use.
 Breakfast of waffles or pancakes provided.

 “The Pied Piper is a musician's dream B&B, and we will never forget our stay there!”Stephanie